 You had a poor credit record

 It’s worth emphasising if you had a poor credit record, especially if it got worse as you carried on borrowing from the doorstep lender.
 Get a copy of your free Noddle report – this will show defaults and missed payments going back 6 years.
 Send that to the Ombudsman with your complaint.
-Don’t wait to be asked for this, said it straight away.
+Don’t wait to be asked for this, send it straight away.

 Did you “refinance” loans?

-It is also worth emphasising if you repaid some loans early because you borrowed more that month from the same doorstep lender – this is sometimes called “refinancing” your loan.
+It is also worth emphasising if you repaid some loans early because you borrowed more that month from the same doorstep lender.
+This is sometimes called “refinancing” your loan.

 In this case you may have paid more in interest that you would have if you had just been given an extra loan because of the way the “early settlement calculation” were done.
 If this wasn’t explained to you by your agent (and I bet it wasn’t!) then you paid more interest than you should have.